percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - `starting deadline exceeded`
 - `'couldn''t get response from all shards: convergeClusterWithTimeout: 33s:`

-We have prepared a list of [workarounds]() to ensure you don’t get stuck with your backups.
+Check out our [documentation] for a list of  a list of **workarounds** to ensure you don’t get stuck with your backups.